alunduil/etest/README.rst

 If you need to troubleshoot an issue or submit information in a bug report, we recommend obtaining the following pieces of information:

-* output with very verbose output turned on
+* output with verbose output turned on
 * any relevant stack traces